eshwar01/eshwar01.github.io/content/authors/admin/_index.md

 Welcome to my website!

+I am Buvaneshwaran Venugopal and go by Eshwar (E-sh-ver).
 I am a financial economist who conducts empirical research in corporate and entrepreneurial finance areas.
 Specifically, I study how businesses are affected by incentive mechanisms, networks, and environmental issues by leveraging natural language processing and machine learning techniques.

+Contact details:
+BA1 417, College of Business,
+University of Central Florida,
+12744 Pegasus Drive,
+Orlando, FL 32816.
+Email: eshwar@ucf.edu